We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 For more information and to apply staff can visit My Salford.

-To support cycling commuters we have created a Bicycle User Group (BUGs).
-We encourage staff and student bicycle users to join, please request membership to the Teams site.
+To support cycling commuters we have created a Cycle User Group.
+We encourage staff and student cyclists to join, please request membership to the Teams site.

 Season Tickets Scheme